alvr-org/PhoneVR/README.md

   - Check if `Android System Battery saver` or similar applications are killing the app when in background.
 Usually can be found is `Android Setting` -> `Application Manager` or `Application Settings` according to your Android device flavour/OEM.

 ## Issues
-You can use the `Github Issues` to sumbit any issues related to working of this Solution.
+You can use the `Github Issues` to submit any issues related to working of this Solution.
 For quick resolution you may want to add the following data along with your issue,
 * `steamvr.vrsettings` file in default location `C:\Program Files (x86)\Steam\config\steamvr.vrsettings`
 * `vrserver.txt` file in default location `C:\Program Files (x86)\Steam\logs\vrserver.txt`